Köchel catalogue

-The Köchel catalogue (Köchel-Verzeichnis) is a chronological catalogue of compositions by Wolfgang Amadeus Mozart, originally created by Ludwig Ritter von Köchel, in which the entries are abbreviated K., or KV.
-The numbers of the Köchel catalogue reflect the continuing establishment of a complete chronology of Mozart's works, and provide a shorthand reference to the compositions.

-According to Köchel's counting, Requiem in D minor is the 626th piece Mozart composed, thus is designated K. 626.
+The Köchel catalogue (Köchel-Verzeichnis) is a catalogue of compositions by Wolfgang Amadeus Mozart, originally created by Ludwig Ritter von Köchel, in which the entries are abbreviated K. or KV.
+Its numbers reflect the ongoing task of compiling the chronology of Mozart's works, and provide a shorthand reference to the compositions.
+For example, according to Köchel's counting, Requiem in D minor is the 626th piece Mozart composed, thus is designated K. 626.

-Köchel's original catalogue (1862) has been revised twice; catalogue numbers from the sixth edition are indicated either by parentheses or by superscript: K. 49 (47d) or K.^{6} 47d.
+Köchel's original catalogue (1862) has been revised several times.
+Catalogue numbers from these revised editions are indicated either by parentheses or by superscript: K. 49 (47d) or K.^{6} 47d refers to the work numbered 47d in the sixth edition.
+The catalog was originally chronological, though revisions made chronological ordering of Mozart's works difficult and as of 2024 a new organizational system is used for the ninth version.